 Thereafter he managed the University SRC Administration from 1982 to 1987 in a highly politicized capacity as an administrative ombudsman, ameliorating the effects of security police intimidation and oppression on students.
-He immigrated to Australia in 1987 and enrolled in a Graduate Master of Visual Arts (by research) programme at Sydney College of the Arts, University of Sydney graduating in 1991.
+He immigrated to Australia (as a self-imposed exile) in 1987 and enrolled in a Graduate Master of Visual Arts (by research) programme at Sydney College of the Arts, University of Sydney graduating in 1991.

 He taught part-time at Sydney College of The Arts – University of Sydney 1989 -1993, at University of Western Sydney and at various Metropolitan TAFE colleges.
-In 1999 he relocated to Broken Hill NSW where he ran the Art School until 1993, when he transferred to Orange NSW to head the bigger Art and Music School until 2013.
+In 1999 he relocated to Broken Hill NSW where he ran the TAFE Art School until 1993, when he transferred to Orange NSW to head the bigger Art, Design and Music School until 2013.

 View Gordon’s professional exhibition history